robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 To finish the task:

 1.)
-You will write a detailed AI prompt for an image generator like Midjourney to capture the essense of the essay.
-You will add this inside a separate the <midjourney> tag.
+Please write your essay inside <essay> tags keeping in mind that the goal is to capture Bourdain's style.
 2.)
-Please write your essay inside <essay> tags keeping in mind that the goal is to capture Bourdain's style.
+You will write a detailed AI prompt using simple words for an image generator like Midjourney to capture the essense of the essay.
+You will add this inside a separate the <midjourney> tag.